badusername2262/Derpy/README.md

 After you have completed these two steps, you should be able to run **Game**, even without the use of a terminal.

 # End of README.md
 Hey, if you have read all the way through this README.md file, thank you.
-I spent a long time writing this README file as this is my first proper attempt at making a Game Engine.
+I spent a long time writing this as this is my first proper attempt at making a Game Engine.
 If you have any feedback about this README file, please send it to Badusername2262@gmail.com.
 I would love to read your feedback.

 Thanks,\
 Badusername2262.